mamure/BAproj/README.md

 Simulation results are saved to:
 - A directory named with topology information
 - Includes JSON data files with detailed simulation results
-- Generates comparison plots for error rate, throughput, and end-to-end delay
+- Generates comparison plots for error rate, throughput, and end-to-end transmission time.

 ## Project Structure